SparrOSDeveloperTeam/COS/README.md

 * VICE, the main attraction.
 This is the open source C64 emulator for Linux.
 To play C64 images, look for the roms in `/usr/share/classic/c64`
 * VirtualBox, the PC emulation software.
 If you wish to try your custom Linux Mint ISO, this emulator will run it with network access.
+* VisualBoyAdvance, to play your favorite GBA, GBC, or GB roms.
 * Chromium, the main web browser.
 This is an open source clone of the famous Google Chrome browser.
 It offers the same plugins plus the dinosaur game.
 * Wine, the Windows Environment layer for Linux.
 Not every Windows program works here but Halo certainly works flawlessly.
 * FreeDOOM, the open source DOOM game from DOS with a new story.
 WADs included.